SimonDanisch/Bonito.jl/docs/src/deployment.md

 https://github.com/SimonDanisch/JSServe-heroku

 ## Terminal

 If no HTML display is found in the Julia display stack, JSServe calls `JSServe.enable_browser_display()` in the `__init__` function.
-This adds a display, that opens a browser window to display the app The loading of the `BrowserDisplay` happen in any kind of environment without html display, so this should also work in any kind of terminal or when evaluating a script.
+This adds a display, that opens a browser window to display the app.
+The loading of the `BrowserDisplay` happen in any kind of environment without html display, so this should also work in any kind of terminal or when evaluating a script.

 ```julia